NtonBala/items-comments/README.md

 ## Architecture

 App component is wrapped by Router which routes are described as plain routes.
 Redux store holds the App's state.
+Data fetching is provided with the help of router & Browser History: there's historyCallback that gathers with the help of helpers/routes/index.js prepareData function all routes prepareDate functions and calls them in order to get data when URL is changed.
 There're two High Order Components: Items Container and Comments Container.
 The state's structure looks like:
 {
     items: [